nginxinc/ansible-role-nginx/SUPPORT.md

 ## Community Support

 This project does **not** offer commercial support.
-Community support is offered on a best effort basis through either GitHub issues/PRs/discussions or via any of our active communities.
+Community support is offered on a best effort basis through either GitHub issues/PRs/discussions or through any of our active communities.